Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/get-xApp-session-PIN.md

 ### xApp PIN Page URL

-You will need to share the xApp PIN Page URL with users, where they can enter the PIN.
-The URL can be sent in the Flow with an [xApp PIN Page URL](../../xApp/tokens.md#xapp-pin-page-url)Cognigy token.
+Share the xApp PIN Page URL with users, where they can enter the PIN.
+The URL can be sent in the Flow with an [xApp PIN Page URL](../../xApp/tokens.md#xapp-pin-page-url) Cognigy token.

 ## More information